 Some TikTok stats and background

-First, let’s look at some facts about this new social media platform.
+First, let’s look at some facts about this newer social media platform.

 - TikTok launched in China in 2016 and became global in 2018.

-- TikTok has about 850 million monthly active users and is available in over 150 countries worldwide.
+- As of September 2021, TikTok has over one billion monthly active users and is available in over 200 countries worldwide.

 - 60% of TikTok users are Gen Zers (between age 16-24) and 80% are between age 16-34 (that includes some of the Millennial generation, too).

-- TikTok is the 6th largest social network, following WhatsApp Messenger, Facebook, Facebook Messenger, WeChat and Instagram.
+- TikTok is the 7th largest social network, following Facebook, Youtube, WhatsApp Messenger, Facebook Messenger, Instagram and WeChat.
 (And surpassing LinkedIn, Reddit, Snapchat, Twitter and Pinterest!)

 Using TikTok for marketing in healthcare